Sefer HaRazim: Dating

 Margalioth places the date of the original text to the early fourth or late third century CE.
 This date is almost universally accepted; a notable exception is Ithamar Gruenwald who dates the text to the sixth or seventh century.
 Nonetheless, it is clear that this text predates Kabbalistic texts, including the Zohar (thirteenth century), the Bahir (thirteenth century as well), and possibly the proto-Kabbalistic Sefer Yetzirah (fourth century).
-There are certain textual clues that point toward this early date, specifically the reference to "the Roman indictions in 1:27-28 [which] gives a clear terminus a quo of 297 CE" (Morgan 8).
+There are certain textual clues that point toward this early date, specifically the reference to "the Roman indictions in 1:27-28 [which] gives a clear terminus a quo of 297 CE".

 Structure and content

+The book is split into seven sections, not including a preface which details the book's reception and transmission.
+Each of the first six sections corresponds to one heaven (or firmament) and contains a listing of angels and instructions to perform one or more magical rites.
+Only the throne of God and the four hayots are in the seventh heaven.
+The seven firmaments, each described with lengthy lists of angel names, are as follows.
+(The angel names are from Rebiger & Schäfer (2010).)